Stereotypes of groups within the United States: Historical stereotypes

-Black people were usually depicted as slaves or servants working in cane fields or carrying large piles of cotton.
-They were often portrayed as devout Christians going to church and singing gospel music.
-In many vaudeville shows, minstrel acts, cartoons, comics and animated cartoons of this period they were depicted as sad, lazy, dimwitted characters with big lips who sing bluesy songs and are good dancers, but get excited when confronted with dice games, chickens or watermelons (examples: all the characters portrayed by Stepin Fetchit and black characters in cartoons like "Sunday Go to Meetin' Time" and "All This and Rabbit Stew").
+Black people were usually depicted as slaves or servants who worked in cane fields or carried large piles of cotton.
+They were frequently portrayed as devout Christians who went to church and sang gospel music.
+In many vaudeville shows, minstrel acts, cartoons, comics and animated cartoons of that period, they were depicted as sad, lazy, dimwitted characters with big lips who sang bluesy songs and were good dancers, but they got excited whenever they were confronted with dice games, chickens or watermelons (examples: all of the characters who were portrayed by Stepin Fetchit and black characters in cartoons like "Sunday Go to Meetin' Time" and "All This and Rabbit Stew").

 A more joyful black image, yet still very stereotypical, was provided by eternally happy black characters like Uncle Tom, Uncle Remus and Louis Armstrong's equally joyous stage persona.
 Another popular stereotype from this era was the black who is scared of ghosts (and usually turns white out of fear).
 Children are often pickaninnies like Little Black Sambo and Golliwog.
-African American Vernacular English speech was also often used in comedy, like for instance in the show Amos 'n' Andy.
+African-American Vernacular English speech was also often used in comedy, like for instance in the sitcom Amos 'n' Andy.

 Another stereotype was that of the savage.
 African black people were usually depicted as primitive, childlike, cannibalistic persons who live in tribes, carry spears, believe in witchcraft and worship their wizard.

-Modern Stereotypes
+Modern stereotypes

 Since the 1960s, the stereotypical image of black people has changed in some media.
 More positive depictions appeared where black people and African Americans are portrayed as great athletes and superb singers and dancers.
 In many films and television series since the 1970s, black people are depicted as good-natured, kind, honest and intelligent persons.
 Often they are the best friend of the white protagonist (examples: Miami Vice, Lethal Weapon, Magnum Force, Walker, Texas Ranger, The Incredibles).

 Some critics believed this political correctness led to another stereotypical image where black people are often depicted too positively.
 Spike Lee popularized the term magical negro, deriding the archetype of the "super-duper magical negro" in 2001 while discussing films with students at Washington State University and at Yale University.

-The stereotype of unintelligent African-Americans continues to this day, particularly when juxtaposed with images of African-American athletes, scholars and politicians.